SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/simplesa-muliple.md

 	**The diagnostics results -- simple seasonal adjustment of a multiple time series**

 9. To explore the results, expand the tree on the left and click on the desired node.
-Here *out-of-sample test* was chosen (see the *JDemetra+ Reference Manual* (2017), 4.2.3).
+Here the *out-of-sample test* was chosen (see the *JDemetra+ Reference Manual* (2017), 4.2.3).

 	{: .text-center.image-wrapper}